sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 *webdav* client
 ***************

-This page includes the basic commands to use ``webdav``.
+This page includes the basic commands to use the webdav protocol.
 For an overview of storage clients, see :ref:`storage-clients`.

 .. contents::
     :depth: 4